 \section{Conclusion}

 Diffusion models hold immense promise for generative AI, but ensuring their outputs remain aligned with human intentions and ethical norms is an ongoing challenge.
-In this proposal, we presented a detailed review of recent progress in aligning and making diffusion models safer using reinforcement learning and reward modeling techniques.
-We categorized approaches, from RLHF to direct preference optimization and beyond, and analyzed how they interconnect and build upon each other.
+This survey reviewed recent progress in aligning diffusion models and improving their safety using reinforcement learning, reward modeling, preference optimization, and differentiable reward fine-tuning.
+We categorized approaches from RLHF to direct preference optimization and analyzed how they interconnect and build upon each other.

-While considerable advances have been made — such as fine-tuning diffusion models with human feedback to greatly improve prompt adherence \cite{lee2023aligning} or using reward backpropagation to efficiently boost image quality \cite{clark2024draft} — there remain open problems before we can trust these models in sensitive or evolving real-world contexts.
-The five research directions proposed aim to address these gaps: combining multiple alignment objectives, reducing reliance on large human-labeled datasets, strengthening resilience to adversarial inputs, enabling continuous learning of preferences, and opening the ``black box'' of reward models for transparency.
+While considerable advances have been made, including fine-tuning diffusion models with human feedback to improve prompt adherence \cite{lee2023aligning} and using reward backpropagation to efficiently improve image quality \cite{clark2024draft}, open problems remain before these models can be trusted in sensitive or evolving real-world contexts.
+The key directions are multi-objective alignment, reduced reliance on large human-labeled datasets, robustness to adversarial prompts, continual learning of preferences, and interpretable reward modeling.

-The expected contributions of this thesis work are: \begin{itemize} \item A unified framework for multi-objective diffusion model alignment, validated on simultaneously improving (for example) accuracy, aesthetics, and safety without trade-off. \item Novel active learning algorithms that demonstrably reduce the amount of human feedback needed by a substantial factor (e.g., achieving the same alignment with 50\% fewer queries). \item An adversarial training regimen that makes a diffusion model significantly harder to “trick” into producing disallowed content, providing a template for safer model deployment. \item Methods for maintaining alignment over time, including metrics and techniques to measure and prevent alignment drift, and a real-world-inspired system that updates a model as new feedback comes. \item Interpretable reward models that, even if slightly less precise than black-box ones, offer insights into the model’s decision-making and engender greater human trust — alongside experiments quantifying the trade-offs between interpretability and performance. \end{itemize}
+The survey highlights the following priorities for future work: \begin{itemize} \item Unified frameworks for multi-objective diffusion model alignment, validated on simultaneously improving accuracy, aesthetics, and safety without severe trade-offs. \item Active learning algorithms that reduce the amount of human feedback needed by a substantial factor, for example by achieving comparable alignment with 50\% fewer queries. \item Adversarial training regimens that make diffusion models significantly harder to ``trick'' into producing disallowed content, providing templates for safer deployment. \item Methods for maintaining alignment over time, including metrics and techniques to measure and prevent alignment drift as new feedback arrives. \item Interpretable reward models that expose the reasons behind preference scores, alongside experiments quantifying the trade-offs between interpretability and performance. \end{itemize}

 Addressing these will push the frontier of not just \emph{what} diffusion models can generate, but \emph{how} and \emph{why} they generate it, aligning their operation with human values and oversight.
 This is critical as generative models move from lab settings into daily life applications ranging from content creation to design and beyond.